KTheXIII/embedded_system/C/Bitwise.md

 Number:          6 5 = 0 1 0 0 0 0 0 1
 ```

-For decimal we now that we can count up 9 til we need to add another number to represent higher number.
+For decimal we know that there are 9 different states, and to get to bigger number we can just add another digit.

 The conversion is like this in decimal